Floyd Mayweather Announces He’s Coming Out Of Retirement To Fight Logan Paul

 Now, this looks like it could get really interesting given Floyd’s impressive track record and the Paul family’s sudden breakthrough into the boxing arena.
 Last month, fans were surprised when Logan’s brother, Jake Paul beat the breaks off Nate Robinson.

 If you’re looking to snag tickets to the fight you better act fast.
-Early bid tickets are being sold at $24.99 for the first 1 million purchasers, but after that the price will increase to $39.99.
+Early bird tickets are being sold at $24.99 for the first 1 million purchasers, but after that the price will increase to $39.99.
 Prices are expected to jump to $59.99 after December 29th and then to $69.99 on February 11.

 the logan paul vs. floyd mayweather ppv pricing structure 👀